ks-no/k-es/README.md

 }
 ```

+Commands can be passed to a command handler through the `handle` or `handleAsync` method.
+The first is adapted to synchronous invocations where the command result is required right away, such as a user action, the latter to asynchronous invocations.
+Commands retrieved from the command queue use `handleAsync`

 Each command can complete in four different ways:
 * By returning `Fail`.
 This signals that the command should fail permanently with an included exception and an optional event.
 If the command has been invoked synchronously the exception will be thrown, if the invocation was asynchronous the event will be appended to the relevant aggregate.
 * By returning `RetryOrFail` This signals that the command should fail permanently, unless the specified retry strategy determines that another attempt should be performed.